tune-the-model/tune-the-model-docs/docs/_sources/api_reference.rst.txt

 Authentication
 --------------

-The Model One API uses API keys for authentication.
+The Tune the Model API uses API keys for authentication.
 Follow :doc:`this guide <api_key/>` to obtain the API key you'll use in your requests.
 Your API key is a secret.
 Please, do not share it with others.

 Models
 ------